9 Oct 2018

 In our guide on key travel trends a few months back, we received and shared some very frank thoughts on the impacts that Brexit may have on travel.
 At this point, much of it is conjecture as we wait for final confirmation of the details surrounding the UK’s exit from the EU.
 This was a hotly contested topic among many delegates, as discussions raged about what you currently can plan for, and what is out of our hands for the time being.

 “A lot of uncertainty still surrounds what will happen after Brexit.
 In my opinion, we’re likely to see fluctuations in consumer confidence as people may be hesitant about spending.
 As a result of this, I expect a late booking market next Summer but after then it’s too early to predict much.
-We have no concern from clients about tech spending in the long term, as most ultimately feel that the market is quite resilient and they still need to be looking forwards."
+We have no concern from clients about tech spending in the long term, as most ultimately feel that the market is quite resilient and they still need to be looking forward."

 Cressida Sergeant | Senior Vice President EMEA, Traveltek